Donna Redlick

 Soma Dance was founded by Donna Redlick

-Soma Dance is a unique amalgamation of Bartenieff Fundamantals, Developmental Movement, and concepts from the Laban Framework, in direct applications to dance, with a somatic approach.
+Soma Dance is a unique amalgamation of Bartenieff Fundamantals, Developmental Movement, and concepts from the Laban Framework, in direct applications to dance, within a somatic approach.
 Rather than focusing on mastering dance forms and techniques - like one would in a ‘formal’ dance technique class - participants are guided to hone in on their sensing experience.
 The interplay and bridging between inner bodily-space and kinesphere space is explored while dancers are supported to find emergence of 'feeling forms'.
 These feeling forms, supported by inner rhythm and individual to each person, are then taken into shared dance experiences.
 One’s subjective experience is foregrounded and awareness of kinesthetic empathy is developed while dancing in relation to others.

-all rights reserved MASS
+photos: by Tonya Ng, all rights reserved MASS

-The class integrates community-based dancers, pre-professional and professional dancers.
+This class integrates community-based dancers, pre-professional and professional dancers.

 Location: Scotia Bank Dance Centre, downtown Vancouver, 677 Davie Street

-Students registering must feel comfortable with: floor-work, rolling, level change, hands-on work,
+Students registering should feel comfortable with: floor-work, rolling, level change, hands-on work, movement re-patterning, dance improvisation, and group process (moving together).
+See below for detailed description of class.

-5 class session* (no drop ins)
+Spring Session: 5 class session (no drop ins)

-Registration fee: Sliding Scale $150.00..to...$175.00
+Registration fee: Sliding Scale $150.00-$175.00

 How is the Class Structured and What should I expect within a Soma Dance Class:

 The first part of class takes place on the floor exploring Developmental Movement Patterns and Bartenieff Fundamentals.
 In this part of class some hands on for re-patterning work (with partners) may also integrated.
 Participants explore the support of gravity and wake-up inner bodily pathways to develop kinetic chains for total body connectivity.
 The floor work progresses towards rolling, weight shifting and propulsion through space.
 Some level changing is also explored.
-Students may adapt if needed.

 The second part of class transitions into dancing in kinesphere space, as well as general space, exploring concepts found within the Laban/ Bartenieff Movement Framework.
 In this part of the class students are guided to dance with a somatic approach through a specific methodology based on structured improvisation, presence, repetition, recall, and awareness of phrasing.
 Witnessing and ‘holding space’ for each other to dance towards newness, beyond habit, is key to this part of the class.